Business & Investment

 DBS offers the "Business Digital Account," which provides digital banking solutions with minimal fees.
 In the city of Tampines, many startups choose OCBC for its SME-friendly loan packages.

-Singapore has a lively fintech scene, with alternative financing options like peer-to-peer lending and crowdfunding platforms gaining popularity.
+Singapore has a vibrant fintech scene, with alternative financing options like peer-to-peer lending and crowdfunding platforms gaining popularity.
 The city of Bedok is home to many financial advisors who assist businesses in understanding these options.

 Recent updates in 2026 include enhanced digital banking services and increased support for fintech companies, fostering innovation in the financial sector.
 The city of Sengkang is becoming a hub for fintech startups, benefiting from these developments.